-Their exact cause is unknown, although history of trauma, haemorrhage and/or infection may be present.
+Their exact cause is unknown, although history of trauma, hemorrhage and/or infection may be present.

 On microscopic analysis, they are lined by non-ciliated cuboidal cells, and they contain serous fluid and cellular debris.

 They are typically seen as a small (2-5 mm) anechoic uni-or multilocular cystic lesion within the layers of the tunica vaginalis.
 Larger cysts can cause compression the testicular parenchyma and simulate an intratesticular lesion.
 Some cysts may have low-level echoes and/or calcification.

 For ultrasound appearances consider